ampribe/variable-extraction/README.md

 ## Usage
 ### Testing
-To test on federal cases, create a data directory in the project directory and add 100_random_fed to the data directory.
+To test on federal cases, create a directory `data` in the project directory and add 100_random_fed to `data`.
 Then, run `python3 -m tests.test_fed` from the project directory.
-This will create "results.csv" and "logs.pkl" files in the tests directory which can be loaded using the instructions in test_fed.py.
+This will create "results.csv" and "logs.pkl" files in the tests directory which can be loaded using the instructions in  `test_fed.py`.